Go to Admin » Appearance » Widgets » and move Gabfire Widget: Social into that MastheadOverlay zone

+Fat Distribution BMI does not capture the one very important indicator of potential health risks in the future, which is where the fat is distributed in your body.
 According to one study, the risk of death of people with normal weight but with high belly/abdominal fat was 2.08 times greater than that of people with normal BMI and waist-to-hip ratio.

 So even if you are in the healthy category based on your BMI, if you have a high concentration of fat in your belly area, you are at double the risk of death than people who have a regular belly size.

 Keeping the above shortcomings in mind, BMI is still a good starting point to figure out how much you should weigh and your current obesity level, whether you are male or female.
 According to Weight Watchers, for both male and female, when the BMI increases above 25, the number of health issues also rise.